 Causes

-Myopia appears due to such reasons:
+Myopia occurs due to the following reasons:

-• hereditary predisposition.
+• Hereditary predisposition.

-• Head injury sustained during childbirth.
+• Head injuries received during childbirth.

 • Excessive workload at school.

-What happens to the eyes?
+What's happening to the eyes?

-It is important to know that the rays emanating from objects placed close are not parallel, but diverge slightly from each other.
-This nuance allows a near-sighted person to see them better.
+It is important to know that the rays emanating from objects placed close are not parallel, but slightly diverge from each other.
+This nuance allows a nearsighted person to see them better.
 After all, after refraction, the image appears precisely on the retina of the eye.
 Now you know why people with myopia have poor distance vision and good near vision.

 Distorted image

-Usually, a distorted image does not reach the retina or appears on it in an unnatural form due to:
+Usually the distorted image does not reach the retina or appears on it in an unnatural form due to:

 What do they see?